 1. Figure out what your audience wants

 How do you do that?
-By trying out different things (over a set period), tracking and then comparing those results to what you had before!
+By trying out different things (over a set period), tracking, and then comparing those results to what you had before!

 Why is it important to do that?

-Needs, wants, and demands are inbound marketing 101.
+A customer’s needs, want(s), and demands are inbound marketing 101.
 Unfortunately, the meaning for each of those can get easily skewed.
 (The trick is to start realizing the differences and have some examples handy when people start asking questions.)

 Sure they might want to buy your product, but that’s not what we are talking about here.
-Sure, it can sometimes be less of a mystery if whatever you sell directly solves a problem, like these excellent IBM Watson products! (not an advertisement, btw)
+Sure, it can sometimes be less of a mystery if whatever you sell directly solves a problem, as these excellent IBM Watson products! (not an advertisement, btw)

-However, what if you’re an organic soap company or sell something like sparkling water, how do you get new customers to visit a site, follow you on social media or even buy your stuff?!
+However, what if you’re an organic soap company or sell something like sparkling water?
+How do you get new customers to visit a site, follow you on social media, or even buy your stuff?!
 By creating quality content that resonates with them!
 You have to target those sorts of things.
 Very rarely do things “happen on their own” or “go viral.”

 2. Utilize checklists

 To help us avoid making rash market research decisions when it comes to figuring out an audience, resort to a good ol’ checklist!
-Lists can help us to stay organized while at the same time give us a different vantage point.
+Lists can help us to stay organized while at the same time, give us a different vantage point.

 3. After your research, brainstorm and draft ideas based on the findings

-- With so many moving pieces, it’s easier to track and test 1-2 changes at a time
+- With so many moving pieces, it’s easier to track and test 1-2 changes at a time.

 - If you change too many things at once, it’ll be hard to pinpoint what worked and what didn’t